Nematode: History

-In 1861, K. M. Diesing treated the group as order Nematoda.
-In 1877, the taxon Nematoidea, including the family Gordiidae (horsehair worms), was promoted to the rank of phylum by Ray Lankester.
-The first clear distinction between the nemas and gordiids was realized by Vejdovsky when he named a group to contain the horsehair worms the order Nematomorpha.
-In 1919, Nathan Cobb proposed that nematodes should be recognized alone as a phylum.
+In 1910, Grobben proposed the phylum Aschelminthes, and the nematodes were included as class Nematoda alongside the classes Rotifera, Gastrotricha, Kinorhyncha, Priapulida, and Nematomorpha.In 1919, Nathan Cobb proposed that nematodes should be recognized alone as a phylum.
 He argued they should be called "nema" in English rather than "nematodes" and defined the taxon Nemates (later emended as Nemata, Latin plural of nema), listing Nematoidea sensu restricto as a synonym.

-However, in 1910, Grobben proposed the phylum Aschelminthes and the nematodes were included in as class Nematoda along with class Rotifera, class Gastrotricha, class Kinorhyncha, class Priapulida, and class Nematomorpha (The phylum was later revived and modified by Libbie Henrietta Hyman in 1951 as Pseudoceolomata, but remained similar).
 In 1932, Potts elevated the class Nematoda to the level of phylum, leaving the name the same.
-Despite Potts' classification being equivalent to Cobbs', both names have been used (and are still used today) and Nematode became a popular term in zoological science.
+Although Potts' and Cobb's classifications are equivalent, both names are used, and Nematode became a popular term in zoological science.

-Since Cobb was the first to include nematodes in a particular phylum separated from Nematomorpha, some researchers consider the valid taxon name to be Nemates or Nemata, rather than Nematoda, because of the zoological rule that gives priority to the first used term in case of synonyms.

 Phylogeny

-The phylogenetic relationships of the nematodes and their close relatives among the protostomian Metazoa are unresolved.
+The phylogenetic relationships of the nematodes and their close relatives among the protostomes are unresolved.
 Traditionally, they were held to be a lineage of their own, but in the 1990s, they were proposed to form the group Ecdysozoa together with moulting animals, such as arthropods.
 The identity of the closest living relatives of the Nematoda has always been considered to be well resolved.
-Morphological characters and molecular phylogenies agree with placement of the roundworms as a sister taxon to the parasitic Nematomorpha; together, they make up the Nematoida.
+Morphological and molecular phylogenetics agree with placing the roundworms as a sister taxon to the parasitic Nematomorpha; together, they make up the Nematoida.
 Along with the Scalidophora (formerly Cephalorhyncha), the Nematoida form the clade Cycloneuralia, but much disagreement occurs both between and among the available morphological and molecular data.
 The Cycloneuralia or the Introverta—depending on the validity of the former—are often ranked as a superphylum.

-Nematode systematics
+Systematics

 Due to the lack of knowledge regarding many nematodes, their systematics is contentious.
 An early and influential classification was proposed by Chitwood and Chitwood—later revised by Chitwood—who divided the phylum into two classes—Aphasmidia and Phasmidia.
 These were later renamed Adenophorea (gland bearers) and Secernentea (secretors), respectively.
 The Secernentea share several characteristics, including the presence of phasmids, a pair of sensory organs located in the lateral posterior region, and this was used as the basis for this division.
 This scheme was adhered to in many later classifications, though the Adenophorea were not in a uniform group.

 Initial studies of incomplete DNA sequences suggested the existence of five clades: